Not Another Newsletter!

 The seed for my novel, The Drowning, was planted when I was eight years old.

-I was sent to camp in upstate New York.
+I was sent to the second camp of my young career, in upstate New York.
 I was not a swimmer, and was deathly afraid of deep water.
 Towards the end of the season, our counselor had us line up facing the lake.
-He told us to jump in and show him the kind of swimmers we’d become.
+He told us to jump in and show him the kind of swimmers we'd become.
 I was the only one not to jump.

 And so he threw me into the deep water.
 And I proceeded to drown.